+You will be required to complete an application form.
 It is important to note that any discussion with the Agency about a grant activity or the lodgement of an application form does not guarantee that your activity will be funded.
-All applications will be assessed by the Agency according to the assessment process outlined in these Guidelines and the final decision is made by an Agency delegate.
+All applications will be assessed according to the assessment process undertaken by the Agency as outlined in these Guidelines and the final decision is made by the Minister for Indigenous Australians or the Agency delegate.

 The process is non-competitive, which means your application will be considered on its merits and priorities for the Agency and will not be compared to other applications.
-Your application will be assessed against the assessment criteria in section 5 and each of the four criteria must be met in order for your application to be successful.